 - For every customer sign-up, Greenwood will provide five free meals to a family in need.

-- And every month, Greenwood will provide a $10,000 grant to a Black or Latinx small business owner that is a Greenwood customer.
+- And every month, Greenwood will provide a $10,000 grant to a Black or Latinx small business owner whose a Greenwood customer.

 With such a high climate of racial injustices and financial disadvantage, its time now to collect the dividends that have been due to African Americans and minorities for so long.
 According to Brookings, a major disproportion of wealth was found staggering.
 At $171,000, the net worth of a typical white family is nearly ten times greater than that of a Black family ($17,150) in 2016.

-Greenwood is a collaboration of an executive team that includes BofA vet Aparicio Giddins and former Green Dot man David Tapscott.
-Both are Black, a fact noted by Killer Mike, who took the opportunity to take a chance with Wells Fargo CEO Charles Scharf, who recently claimed “there is a very limited pool of Black talent to recruit from”.
+Undoubtedly Greenwood is a collaboration of an executive team that includes BofA vet Aparicio Giddins; and former Green Dot man David Tapscott.
+Both are Black, a fact noted by Killer Mike; who took the opportunity to take a chance with Wells Fargo CEO Charles Scharf.
+Moreover Scharf recently claimed “there is a very limited pool of Black talent to recruit from”.